c17hawke/Merge-multiple-jupyter-notebooks/README.md

 	<img src="https://raw.githubusercontent.com/c17hawke/Merge-multiple-jupyter-notebooks/master/screeenshots/mergedNotebook.png">

+## Common advise for the best results -
-In case of none existence of notebook you'll get the following error.
+1. In case of none existence of notebook you'll get the following error.
 Hence one should make sure that your target notebooks are present at the same loaction.

 <img src="https://raw.githubusercontent.com/c17hawke/Merge-multiple-jupyter-notebooks/master/screeenshots/error.png">

+2. Make sure your notebooks contain ordered prefixes like file 01, file 02 etc in their names such that they can be arranged.
+This will help you to merge them serially.
+Some examples of file name are like -
+	* "Session 1.01 topicName", "Session 1.02 another topic Name"